gardefjord/adamgardefjord/_projects/coupa.md

   <div class="grid-headline">Approach</div>
   <div class="grid-content">
-    We conducted in-depth user research, including card sorting workshops with customers, to identify key pain points.
-Through iterative design sprints, we restructured navigation and improved usability while maintaining the system’s depth.
-A parallel track focused on developing a new, streamlined version of the platform.
+    We started with card sorting workshops to identify key issues, then ran 40+ design sprints to iteratively introduce features, refine workflows, and streamline onboarding.
+A design system ensured consistency and scalability as the platform evolved.
   </div>

   <div class="grid-headline">Outcomes</div>
   <div class="grid-content">
-    The redesigned platform improved navigation and onboarding without sacrificing functionality.
-Shortly after, TradeExtensions was acquired by Coupa for $45 million, and we supported the rebranding and integration into Coupa’s ecosystem.
+    The transformation made the platform accessible to a broader audience.
+New features lowered the barrier for entry, helping less experienced users get value faster.
+The structured design system enabled scalable improvements without compromising complexity.
+The impact was clear: shortly after, TradeExtensions was acquired by Coupa for $45 million, and we supported its integration.
   </div>

   <div class="grid-headline">Lessons Learned</div>
   <div class="grid-content">
-    Balancing complexity with usability is key in enterprise software.
-Structured research and iterative design ensured improvements were both impactful and widely adopted.
+    Redesigning large systems works best in small, focused iterations—never in one massive overhaul.
+Improving usability not only enhances the experience for existing users but also opens doors to entirely new markets.
   </div>
 </div>